-In Playa del Carmen on the sun-drenched Riviera Maya, the all-inclusive Sandos Caracol Eco Experience Resort recently expanded its water park to feature a total of 17 water slides and games.
-The new water slides include seven slides for teens and adults, and five smaller water slides for young kids.
+In Playa del Carmen on the sun-drenched Riviera Maya, the all-inclusive Sandos Caracol Eco Experience Resort expanded its water park to feature a total of 17 water slides and games.
+The water slides include seven slides for teens and adults and five smaller water slides for young kids.
 There are three swimming pools at the resort, including a splash playground for little ones.

 Families can also enjoy tennis and a variety of water sports, including boogie boarding, sailing, kayaking, snorkeling, and even an introductory scuba lesson in the pool.

-Set at the edge of a jungle, the resort has a eco-nature focus.
-The grounds are surrounded by cenotes, mangroves and natural lagoons.
+Set at the edge of a jungle, the resort has an eco-nature focus.
+The grounds are surrounded by cenotes, mangroves, and natural lagoons.
 The newly expanded water park makes this resort one of the most family-oriented and activity-rich hotels in Playa del Carmen.

 Top attractions on the Riviera Maya include:

-- Chichen Itza: The Yucatan’s most prominent archaeological site features the iconic El Castillo Pyramid, one tremendous wonder amid a ancient city full of ruins, temples, and other vestiges of the Mayan civilization.
+- Chichen Itza: The Yucatan’s most prominent archaeological site features the iconic El Castillo Pyramid, one tremendous wonder amid an ancient city full of ruins, temples, and other vestiges of the Mayan civilization.

 - Tulum: This ancient walled Mayan city overlooking the Caribbean coast is one of the most attractive on the Mayan Riviera.
 Dating from between 1200 and 1500 AD, the ruins reveal a great deal about the Mayan culture.
 The most photographed ruin is the Castillo perched on the precipice of a limestone cliff.